Parodies & Lyrics Updates

 The taxes that we make them pay are keeping them in debt,

-Big oil just has no influence on Congress or the courts,
+Big oil just no influence on Congress or the courts,

 The teachers, cops, the EMTs, the clerks who run the County,